Review Summary: i think its lint

 Being a demo the production isn't the best as you'd expect, although the production varies during the course of the album as some songs were recorded at different times and studios.
 The instrumentation is solid as you'd expect from.
 Dave plays every instrument just like on the Foo Fighters first record.
 The lyrics range from moving to downright silly, yet always remain interesting.
 The best example of this is the track Just Another Story About Skeeter Thompson, a humorous spoken word song about some guy pointing his dick at Dave while in Amsterdam.
 The album also features an earlier version of the famous Marigold, which was later rerecorded with Krist Novoselic as a Nirvana b-side.

 If you loved the Foo Fighters first album you will dig this a lot.
-While Daves song writing has improved as time has gone on, especially on the first two Foo Fighters albums, this is a slightly rawer, more aggressive and just as awesome sounding as those albums.
-If you're favourite Foo Fighters album is In Your Honor, chances are you are too pussy for this, but give it a go anyway.
-Album rules, Dave Grohl rules.
+While Daves song writing has improved with time, this is a rawer, more aggressive demo is just as essential as enjoyable.
+For fans of the self titled Foo Fighters album, this is a real treat.